 LIFTING AWAY MONTANA STATE UNIVERSITY OSPREY PROBLEM.

 This fall, as University of Montana (Missoula) faculty and staff prepared the stadium for Grizzly game day traffic, preparations were halted by the discovery of local osprey in the stadium’s lighting structures.
+They were going to need a lift big enough for the job.

 The problem?
 Osprey nests are nothing like the small, delicate housing structures of robins and other small birds.
 Instead, osprey nests often incorporate large sticks and even branches that are sturdy enough to hold the bird’s large frame.
 Because of this, potential loose debris falling from their nests creates a safety hazard.